Building regulations: your questions answered

-Do I need to make a building regulation application when installing a controlled fitting in an exempt building?
+Make a building regulation application when installing a controlled fitting in an exempt building

 Guidance from the former Office of the Deputy Prime Minister (ODPM) in 2005 stated that if the building is a 'small detached building' as defined in Schedule 2 to the Building Regulations, then the regulations do not apply to either its erection or any subsequent work done to it so long as it remains a small detached building.

 This has been more recently confirmed by the Department for Communities and Local Government (DCLG) where it was stated the situation has not changed and any work to controlled fittings is exempt.
 DCLG further advised the only control is with respect to Parts G and P in regulations 9(2) and (3) of the Building Regulations 2010.